-Lincoln Memorial University's MSN degree program, Nurse Anesthesia concentration, prepares nurses in an advanced practice role with competencies in nurse of graduate course work including a minimum of 660 clinical hours.
-Clinical courses have a 1:4 credit hour to clinical hour ratio.
-A Comprehensive Exam is required during the final semester.
-The Post-Master's Certificate (PMC) option is available This concentration is offered atthe Cedar Bluff site and online.
-Please note: The online student will be required to attend on-site intensives during the first semester.
+Lincoln Memorial University's MSN degree program, Nurse Anesthesia concentration, prepares nurses in an advanced practice role with competencies in nurse anesthesia.
+The 28 month, seven (7) semester program requires 81 semester hours of graduate work including five (5) semesters of clinical practicum.
+Clinical courses have a 1:5 credit hour to clinical hour ratio.

+A written Comprehensive Exam is required during the final semester.
+The Nurse Anesthesia concentration does not offer a part- time option.
+This concentration is offered at the Harrogate campus.
+The full-time curriculum plan is listed below.